Robust Perception-Based Navigation using PAC-NMPC with a Learned Value Function: Approach

-We also enforce an additional constraint: that the learned value function improves from the current state to the final state of the trajectory.
+We use the negative learned value function as the terminal cost so that $q_f(\bx_{N_T}) = -V^{\bpsi\bphi}(\bx_{N_T}, \widehat{\bl}_{N_T})$.
+In this way, we approximate the infinite horizon trajectory cost given the current LiDAR measurement.
+We apply the additional constraint that the learned value function improves from the current state to the final state of the trajectory:

-Each planning interval, PAC-NMPC optimizes and returns policy hyperparameters, $\bnu^*$, a PAC bound on the expected cost, $\mathcal{J}^+_\alpha(\bnu^*)$, and a PAC bound on the probability of constraint violation, $\mathcal{C}^+_\alpha(\bnu^*)$.
-These bounds serve as performance and safety guarantees.
-In this context, if the robot executes a policy with parameters sampled from the optimized surrogate distribution, $p(\bU|\bnu^*)$, then the probability of violating the obstacle constraint or worsening the learned value function, given the current lidar measurement, will be less than $\mathcal{C}^+_\alpha(\bnu)$ with a probability of $1-\delta$ (eq. \ref{eq:constraint_pac_bound}).
+During each planning interval, PAC-NMPC optimizes and returns policy hyperparameters, $\bnu^*$, a PAC bound on the expected cost, $\mathcal{J}^+_\alpha(\bnu^*)$, and a PAC bound on the probability of constraint violation, $\mathcal{C}^+_\alpha(\bnu^*)$.
+These bounds serve as performance and safety guarantees for the policy; the probability of violating the obstacle constraint or worsening the learned value function, given the current LiDAR measurement, will be less than $\mathcal{C}^+_\alpha(\bnu)$ with a probability of $1-\delta$ (eq. \ref{eq:constraint_pac_bound}).